-Step-by-step with links to official sites and how long it takes to get paid.
+Step-by-step guidance with links to official sites and realistic payment timelines.

 Lost your job?
-Don’t panic.
-The Unemployment Insurance Fund (UIF) exists to help you through this tough time.
-Here’s exactly what you need to do to claim your benefits quickly and correctly.
+Do not panic.
+The Unemployment Insurance Fund (UIF) exists to help you through this difficult time.
+Below is exactly what you need to do to claim your benefits correctly and as quickly as possible.

 Am I Eligible?
 Quick Check